Alimalik03/-Aircraft-Flight-Control-System-AFCS-/README.md

 ###  1. **Trim the Aircraft**

-Compute the steady-level/ constant climb / co-ordinated turn flight condition using nonlinear equations:
+Compute the steady-level/ constant climb / co-ordinated turn flight condition using **"Main_Trim.mat"** script.
+Run the Wrapper script to use fsolve in computing trim states
 ```matlab
 run('Fsolve_Wrapper.m')
 ```
-> This will display the trimmed pitch, angle of attack, and control inputs required to maintain steady flight.
+> This will display the trimmed pitch,trimmed bank, trimmed angle of attack etc and control inputs required to various trim manoeuvers.

 ---

 ### 2. **Run Full 6DOF Nonlinear Simulation**

-Simulate a controlled flight using the nonlinear equations of motion and an autopilot controller:
+Simulate a controlled flight using the nonlinear equations of motion and an modular controller:
 ```matlab
 run('Initialisation.m')

 ```
+>Initialise states and control inputs as a result of the wrapper file, to visualise time response
+>Use **flight_controller.m** function in **initialisation** script to implement pitch, roll, speed controller
-> Generates time histories of aircraft states and a 3D trajectory plot under closed-loop control.
+> Generates time histories of aircraft states.

 ---